Oofles/rsac21-ransom/LAB_FILES/detection.md

 ## Host the "evil" files.

+1. Make sure you are connected to the NIX-ATTACK-HOST-#
-1. First record your IP address on the eth0 interface. `ip addr`
+2. First record your IP address on the eth0 interface. `ip addr`
-2. Now change directory into the notransomware directory.
+3. Now change directory into the notransomware directory.
-3. Run the following command to serve the files for download.
+4. Run the following command to serve the files for download.
 `python3 -m httpserver`

 ## Update Lab Files